Quick Search of DRB:

 Africa is a continent with so many roads in dangerous condition that it requires its own page.
 Who has ever heard of Weldiya, Lalibela Road in Ethiopia?
 At 12,000 ft, be glad nobody asks you to drive an overloaded truck there:

-Photos by David Wall)
+Photos by David Wall, exclusive permission)

 ------------